-Some might find Brendan Gallagher’s name on this list a bit surprising, but go ahead and YouTube some of his highlights real quick and you’ll know why he’s here.
-The Montreal Canadiens needed a pest to match their rival’s pest, who we may see further down this list.
-They have certainly found one in Gallagher.
+Some might find Brendan Gallagher’s name on this list a bit surprising, but go ahead and YouTube some of his highlights real quick, and you’ll know why he’s here.
+The Montreal Canadiens needed a pest to match their rival’s pest, who you’ll see further down this list, and they have that in Gallagher.
 His added ability scoring-wise (55 points per 82 games over the previous three seasons) puts him on par with Wilson and Kadri.
 But unlike those two, Gallagher doesn’t cross the line anywhere as much as Wilson and Kadri.

-Gallagher can get under your skin and it is truly impressive what he can do with how small he is.
-At just 5’9”, he isn’t afraid of fighting or mixing it up with players bigger than him.
-He once tripped Zdeno Chara in the playoffs right before a faceoff and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
-He is that fearless.
-He gets the jump on players quite a bit, like during this bout with Cory Conacher.
-Gallagher is always around a goal crease hacking away at players and goaltenders and just being a general menace in front of the net.
-Every team in the league should want Gallagher on their team due to his ability to bother opponents with his actions and his talent.
+Gallagher can get under your skin, and it is truly impressive what he can do with how small he is.
+At just 5-foot-9, he isn’t afraid of fighting or mixing it up with players bigger than him.
+He once tripped Zdeno Chara in the playoffs right before a faceoff, and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
+He’s always around the goal crease hacking away at players and goaltenders and just being a general menace.
+Every team in the league should want Gallagher on their roster due to his ability to bother opponents with his actions and his scoring talent.